 Information including identifying information and specific Facility information may be shared with the Department.
 A list of all executed DG Interconnection Service Agreements will be submitted to the Department annually.
 Interconnecting Customers may elect to petition the Department to maintain confidentiality with their information; however, the Department is under no obligation to grant this confidentiality.

+If an Interconnecting Customer’s project qualifies for a Group Study, the Company is authorized to share Interconnecting Customer’s contact information and project details with other Interconnecting Customers also involved in the Group Study.

-In an ongoing effort to improve the interconnection process for Interconnecting Customer-owned Facilities, the information provided by Interconnecting Customers and the results of the application process will be aggregated with the information of other applicants, i.e. Interconnecting Customers, and periodically reviewed by a DG Collaborative authorized by the Department consisting of industry participants.
+In an ongoing effort to improve the interconnection process for Interconnecting Customer-owned Facilities, the information provided by Interconnecting Customers and the results of the application process will be aggregated with the information of other applicants, i.e. Interconnecting Customers, and periodically reviewed by a DG working group authorized by the Department consisting of industry participants.
 The aggregation process will not reveal specific details for any one Interconnecting Customer.
-In addition to this process, Interconnecting Customers may choose to allow non-identifying information specific to their applications to be shared with the Collaborative by answering “Yes” to the Confidentiality Statement question on the first page of the application form.
+In addition to this process, Interconnecting Customers may choose to allow non-identifying information specific to their applications to be shared with the DG working group by answering “Yes” to the Confidentiality Statement question on the first page of the application form.

 INSURANCE REQUIREMENTS